 Our focus is to keep our urgent and essential care services running.
 Therefore, our Inpatient Unit continues to operate and we are still providing urgent care to patients in their own homes.
 However, for patients with less urgent needs, we are monitoring and keeping in touch via telephone calls and digital consultations.

-Unfortunately, we have had to temporarily suspend our Day Hospice, Welcome Group, Space to Breath and Support at Home services.
+Unfortunately, we have had to temporarily suspend our face-to-face services of Day Hospice, Welcome Group, Space to Breathe and Support at Home.
 This is following government advice on social distancing, to help reduce the spread of coronavirus and keep people safe.
-All patients using these services have been informed and we are providing telephone support when needed.
+Virtual Welcome Group and Space to Breathe sessions are now running and we are supporting other patients via telephone and video calls.

 Our Family and Carer Support team are continuing to provide much-needed emotional and psychological support.
-Although we have had to stop home visits, we are offering support via telephone calls.
+Although we have had to stop home visits, we are offering telephone support.

 If you’re being supported by the Hospice and have any questions (whether you’re a patient, partner, family member, loved one or carer) please give us a call.
 All the numbers for each of our services can be found here.